jonabako/Corona-Archive-Project/README.md

 # Sprint Progress Team 3, Ilyas Benyamna and Ujjwal Khadka
 - [] Option to download the generated QR code
 - [] Ability for hospitals to mark visitors as infected
-- [] Ability for Agent to do read and write operations in the database
+- [] Ability for Agent to do read and write operations in the database (SQL Editor and/or forms)
  - [] Read and write for Hospital (Hospital registration)
  - [] Read and write for Visitors
  - [] Read and write for Places